markuslohn/multipass-java-integration-dev/README.md

 # multipass-java-integration-dev
 A java based development environment using multipass.io running on a MacOS M2 system.
+The way of operation is based on the approach of Vagrant+VirtualBox.

 ![](./assets/multipass-macos-setup.png)